Kenrick–Glennon Seminary: History

 Kenrick-Glennon traces its origins to the first seminary in the region, which opened in 1818.
 Since then, it has changed name, location and programs numerous times to meet the changing needs of seminarians.

 19th century

 Kenrick–Glennon Seminary began in 1818 as Saint Mary's of the Barrens Seminary in Perryville, Missouri.
-Founded by the Vicentians order, it was the first Catholic seminary in American territory west of the Mississippi River.
+Founded by the Vincentian order, it was the first Catholic seminary in American territory west of the Mississippi River.
 In 1842, then Bishop Kenrick established a major seminary in St. Louis.
 The Perryville facility remained a minor seminary.
 Due to problems with the seminary house in St. Louis, Kenrick move the major seminary to Carondelet, Missouri in 1848; it became known as the Carondelet Seminary.
 In 1858, the major and minor seminaries both moved to Cape Giradeau, Missouri, to become Saint Vincent College.
 However, the American Civil War in the 1860s caused a drop in enrollment, curtailing the formation programs there.

 In 1893, then bishop John Kain reestablished the major seminary in St. Louis by starting college programs in philosophy and theology; the new college was named Kenrick Seminary.